harness/developer-hub/docs/internal-developer-portal/get-started/setup-git-integration.md

 **Prerequisite**: IDP should be provisioned for the given account.
 The required resources, services, configurations etc. should be in place before starting the harness catalog onboarding flow

-- Only users who are **Harness Account Admin** or assigned with **IDP Admin** role having the adequate permission for the as displayed below can perform the onboarding.
-We recommend creating an **IDP Admin** role with the below mentioned permission and assign it to your team who will be responsible for configuring IDP.
+- Only users who are **Harness Account Admin** or assigned with **IDP Admin** role having the permission as displayed below can perform the onboarding.
 Here's the detailed [documentation on how to assign roles](https://developer.harness.io/docs/platform/role-based-access-control/add-user-groups/#assign-roles-and-resource-groups)

 ![](static/assign-role.png)